rohanwanchoo123/docs/content/en/docs/appstore/use-content/modules/teamcenter-extension.md

 Here you can view details of each journey, such as entities and microflows created, Teamcenter URL used to connect with, preview of the import mapping and much more.

 You can also edit, duplicate or a delete journey.
-"Edit" allows you to edit your domain model (adding/editing entities and associations), and re-generating the microflows.
+"Edit" allows you to modify the artefacts of your journey such as domain model (by adding/editing entities and associations), and subsequently update microflows.
 Please note this will overwrite previously generated microflows and the entities.
-You can also choose to duplicate your journey, which simply clones your domain models and microflows.
-The delete operation deletes all the entities and microflows associated with the journey
+You can also choose to duplicate your journey, which will simpl clone your domain models and microflows.
+The delete operation will delete the integration from the list.
+It will, however, not delete the corresponding entities and microflows since they may impact pages and/or other integrations.

 On selecting each item in the journey list, the extension performs a validation check to see if the Teamcenter objects, entities and microflows still exist and are valid.
 The results are reported in the "Validation" section.